Marketers have spoiled it.

 … But it is maybe harder than the previous five put together.

 Once you’ve got the editor’s attention and trust, you have to justify it.
-There’s something worse than getting rejected before you even start writing – and that is getting rejected after submitting the article.
+There actually is something worse than getting rejected before you even start writing – getting rejected after submitting the article!

 Don’t write an article as if you would do it for your own blog.
 You are not a star of someone else’s blog and guidelines aren’t there for nothing.
 Read and implement them.

 Study the style of their published blog posts, their own as well as their guests’.
 Do try to adjust your style – every blog has its own preferences.
 Maybe it is more formal than yours.
 Maybe they absolutely adore and encourage in-depth 10.000-word articles.
 It’s you who should determine the winning combination and showcase your skills.

 The article has to be fully edited, proofread, formatted, SEO optimized, with all the materials included.
 To make it even more convenient for publishing, you should also make an HTML version of it.

 Harvest time.
 Not only will you enjoy watching your traffic and engagement stats go wild, but many doors will open for you once this first guest blogging attempt succeeds.

 If your post was deemed good enough to be published, chances are the editor in question will ask for more.
 Congratulations, you’ve just raised the bar for yourself!